26:1 At that time this song will be sung in the land of Judah:

 We cannot produce deliverance on the earth;

-people to populate the world are not born.
+no people are born to populate the world.

 19 Your dead will come back to life;